 In the Rhino, Kopalski attacks Scarlet and takes control.
 It is not until she crashes into a rock that Scarlet is able to activate her seat controls - turning her seat outwards and opening the door - and regain control of the Rhino.
 She falls to her death in a canyon.

-The shuttle begins re-entry under Black's control Black finds the laptop and initiates the re-entry procedures.
+Black finds the laptop and initiates the re-entry procedures.
 White reluctantly orders the Angels to launch, knowing that he will have to destroy the shuttle if Scarlet does not succeed.

-Scarlet finds Black Scarlet manages to locate Black quickly and knocks the Mysteron agent out.
+Scarlet manages to locate Black quickly and knocks the Mysteron agent out.
 Whilst he is working on the laptop, Black comes around and tries to attack Scarlet.
 They scuffle, and Black is thrown from the dish.

 Scarlet realises that he cannot access the shuttle's systems quickly enough to prevent the crash, so he takes the only course of action remaining to him - he destroy the dish that is sending the signal.

-The shuttle comes in over the Washington skylineThat's a BIG drop White orders Harmony to destroy the Mercury shuttle, and she reluctantly complies.
+White orders Harmony to destroy the Mercury shuttle, and she reluctantly complies.
 Before the missiles impact, control returns to the shuttle.
 Harmony gladly destroys her missiles, and Destiny manages to pull the shuttle out of the collision course after a very tense few moments.

 Satisfied that his friends are safe, Scarlet goes to look for Black's body, but all that he finds is his uniform cap.